HOW DO YOU CHOOSE WHAT TO PUBLISH?

-We have a large backlog of submissions, most of which needs to be transcribed before they are edited.
-If you do not see your story after 8-12 weeks, check in with us.
-Your submission may have been lost or we may simply be running behind.
+We have a large backlog of works, most of which needs to be transcribed before they are edited.
+We also may not have received your work.
+Check in with us after 8-12 weeks.
 We appreciate your patience.

 WHY DOES MY PUBLISHED STORY LOOK DIFFERENT THAN THE VERSION I SENT YOU?

 We give your stories the kind of professional edit that outside writers and journalists receive from magazine editors and newspaper bureau chiefs.

 I DON’T LIKE THE WAY MY STORY WAS EDITED.

 Because of the sheer volume of submissions, we cannot re-edit a story once it is published.
 If you would like your story taken down, submit a request and we will comply.
 If an error was inserted in the editing process, notify us with an explanation of the correction, and we will fix it.